andber6/MilestoneProject3-HealthyRecipes/README.md

 ## UX ##

-In this recipe project I have spent a lot of time getting it all to work correctly.
+In this recipe project I have spent a lot of time getting it all to work correctly, but I am very happy with the end result.
-I have met many challenges along the way when routing and updating new records, but I feel much more confident and I'm pleased with the result.
+I believe this project has great UX because of the user-friendly transitions, routing and styling with everything being easily accessed.

 This website is simply for the purpose of learning, but is also a 'public repository' for recipes that anyone can add their own or find other creative recipes.